 Mysterious "stone-headed" dinosaur with 25cm thick skull

-One of the strangest dinosaurs, Pachycephalosaurus is easily recognized by its unusually thick-domed head.
+One of the more unusual dinosaurs, Pachycephalosaurus is easily recognized by its unusually thick, domed head.

 Small and worn teeth.
-Pachycephalosaurus teeth were quite small and had heavily worn surfaces, indicating that they were not used for tearing flesh but were more suitable for chewing leaves or soft plants.
+Pachycephalosaurus teeth were small and heavily worn, suggesting they were not used for tearing flesh but were more suited to chewing leaves or soft vegetation.
 Photo: Pinterest.
 Possibly omnivorous.
-While most evidence suggests that Pachycephalosaurus ate plants, some scientists believe it may have also eaten insects – making it omnivorous.
+While most evidence suggests Pachycephalosaurus ate plants, some scientists believe it may have also eaten insects – making it omnivorous.
 Photo: Pinterest.
-Length about 4.5 meters.
-The body of Pachycephalosaurus is quite compact, about 4.5 meters long and weighs about 400-500 kg.
+About 4.5 meters long.
+The body of Pachycephalosaurus was quite compact, about 4.5 meters long and weighed about 400–500 kg.
 Photo: Pinterest.

 Role in movies and popular culture.
 Pachycephalosaurus appeared in the “Jurassic Park” series, helping to bring this dinosaur closer to the public.
 Photo: Pinterest.
 Dear readers, please watch more videos : Revealing lost civilizations through archaeological remains.